Does solar need upkeep in Singapore’s climate?

 Yes, more than in cooler, drier climates.
 Singapore's humidity, UV, and haze leave residue and biological growth on panels that gradually blocks sunlight.
 An unmaintained system can lose meaningful output within a few years.
 A periodic clean and check keeps it close to its rated performance.

 Three different things, often confused as one: a product warranty (defects), a performance warranty (output staying above a guaranteed curve), and a workmanship warranty (the installer's own work).
-Dirt-related output loss and most roof leaks fall outside all three -- ask your installer specifically what each warranty excludes before you sign.
+Dirt-related output loss and most roof leaks fall outside all three.
+Ask your installer specifically what each warranty excludes before you sign.

 Roughly every 12 to 18 months for most landed homes, more often near construction dust, heavy tree cover, or after the haze season.
 Your installer or a panel-cleaning service can confirm a schedule suited to your specific roof.